TiDev00/DrowsinessDetection/README.md

 # Drowsy Driver Safety Alert System
-A system with OpenCv and Keras which will alert the driver when he feels sleepy.
+A system with OpenCv, Keras and DLib which will alert the driver when he feels sleepy.

 ## Packages and requirements
 Before running the script execute the following command inside the project folder :